1. Nature of operations:

 - the contractual terms give rise to cash flows that are solely payments of principal and interest.

-Financial assets classified at amortised cost comprise of trade receivables and deposits.
+Financial assets classified at amortised cost comprise trade receivables, deposits and other receivables.

 - Equity securities (listed and unlisted) which are not held for trading, and for which the Company has irrevocably elected at initial recognition to recognise changes in fair value through OCI rather than profit or loss.
 These are strategic investments and the Company considers this classification to be more relevant.